 You hold a critical role in KYF®'s future, and in the future of the game.
 We believe it is important that your coaching style and knowledge will continue to evolve and progress with the latest trends.
-Therefore, we have partnered with USA Football and adopted the Heads Up Football Program.
+Therefore, we have partnered with USA Football and adopted the USA Football Coach Certification Training Program.

-USA Football's Heads Up Football program focuses on eight key areas:
+USA Football's Coach Certification Program focuses on eight key areas:

-- Coaching education.
-All coaches within Katy Youth Football® are required to complete the USA Football Level 1 online certification course at usafootball.com which trains you in important health and safety issues along with the game's fundamentals. - Equipment fitting.
-Particularly the proper fitting of the helmet and shoulder pads. - Concussion recognition & response.
-Employing Centers for Disease Control and Prevention Protocols.
-Katy Youth Football® is also supported by the Houston Methodist Neurological Institute, and the Houston Methodist Concussion Center. - Heat preparedness and hydration.
-Establishing approved protocols from the Korey Stringer Institute at the University of Connecticut. - Sudden Cardiac Arrest.
-Having plans and procedures in place in case of cardiac events. - Shoulder Tackling Teaching the fundamentals of this all-player skill in a safer way. - Heads Up Blocking Teaching the fundamentals of contact for offensive players without the ball. - Player Safety Coach (PSC).
-Individuals appointed by Katy Youth Football ®, who will ensure compliance with Heads Up Football player safety protocols, coach certification and continuing education with coaches, players and parents.
-2017 KYF® PSC's are: Dave Perez, Jim Rasco, John Blake, Ken Krock, Jonathan Wilson, Jesse Vasquez and Anthony Biello.
+- Football Development Model: All coaches within Katy Youth Football® are required to complete the USA Football online certification, which will provide age-appropriate training in vital health and safety topics, the game's fundamentals, and the development of a coaching purpose statement. - Anti-Abuse: Signs of Abuse & Reporting - Equipment fitting: Particularly the proper fitting of the helmet and shoulder pads. - Concussion recognition & response: Employing Centers for Disease Control and Prevention Protocols.
+Katy Youth Football® is also supported by the Houston Methodist Neurological Institute, and the Houston Methodist Concussion Center. - Heat preparedness and hydration: Establishing approved protocols from the Korey Stringer Institute at the University of Connecticut. - Sudden Cardiac Arrest: Having plans and procedures in place in case of cardiac events. - Youth Tackling Teaching the fundamentals of this all-player skill in a safer way. - Blocking & Defeating Blocks: Teaching the fundamentals of contact for offensive players without the ball. - KYF® H&S Team: Individuals appointed by Katy Youth Football ®, who will ensure compliance with Heads Up Football player safety protocols, coach certification and continuing education with coaches, players and parents.
+2022 KYF® H&S Teams Members are Dave Perez, Jim Rasco, John Blake, and Anthony Biello.

 At Katy Youth Football® our expectation is that each of you as head coaches will model our KYF® Mission and Core Values, and will strive to achieve our goals through a selfless player-first commitment.
-Our expectation is that each of you as head coaches will fully adopt, support and implement the Heads Up Football components, and all other KYF® Health & Safety guidelines.
+Our expectation is that each of you as head coaches will fully adopt, support and implement the USA Football Certification Components, and all other KYF® Health & Safety guidelines.